itarozzi/stm32-nucleo-vscode-template/README.md

 ## Tips and Tricks

-When STM32cubeMX create project directory, it crates a basic Makefile.
+When STM32cubeMX generates project directory, it creates a basic Makefile.

 Starting from it, some changes and optimizations have been applied, listed below:
 - added `flash` target to flash firmware to MCU
 - added `rebuild_all` target to use in conjunction with Bear utility
 - added conditional sections to change optimizations based on DEBUG variable value
 -  added conditional sections to change build directory based on `settings.json` variables and DEBUG variable value
+- added the -p parameter to mkdir commands, to create complete paths